 A smart contract is a computer protocol intended to digitally facilitate, verify, or enforce the negotiation or performance of a contract.
 Smart contracts are self-executing contracts with the terms of the agreement between the parties directly written into lines of code.
 Smart contracts allow the performance of credible transactions without third parties.
 These transactions are trackable and irreversible.
-Smart contracts are often described as "Turing complete" meaning they can handle complex computation.
+Smart contracts are often described as “Turing complete” meaning they can handle complex computations.

 The first mention of the concept of a smart contract was in a 1995 paper by computer scientist and legal scholar Nick Szabo.
 Szabo described smart contracts as self-executing contracts with specific properties, including being self-enforcing, transparent, and reliable.
 In the early 2000s, Szabo and others began developing prototypes of smart contracts using the Bitcoin blockchain.

 In 2015, the first smart contracts were executed on the Ethereum blockchain.
 Ethereum is a decentralized platform that runs smart contracts: applications that run exactly as programmed without any possibility of fraud or third-party interference.
 Ethereum allows developers to create contracts that can be used to encode arbitrary state transition functions, allowing developers to create applications that go beyond simple financial transactions.
 Ethereum has become the most popular platform for developing smart contracts.
 Other platforms include Hyperledger Fabric, R3 Corda, and Chain.

 Smart contracts have since become a popular way to automate transactions and agreements between parties.
 They are particularly well-suited for applications where trust is required but no third party is available or willing to mediate.